 This post may contain affiliate links.
 Please read our disclosure policy.

-This Creamy White Bean Pumpkin Chili is a hearty and delicious meal packed with veggies, white beans, and ground meat of choice.
+This Creamy White Bean Pumpkin Chili is a hearty and delicious meal packed with veggies, white beans, and ground meat of your choice.
 It’s the perfect healthy and comforting meal for a cold winter night!
-Plus we love that it can be made in the slow cooker, Instant Pot, or on the stove.
+Plus, I love that it can be made in the slow cooker, Instant Pot, or on the stove.

 top view of a bowl pumpkin chili with spoon in it